MeganPaffrath/MeganPaffrath/README.md

 ## 👋 Hello there!

 ### My name is [Megan Paffrath](http://meganpaffrath.com).
-I am a student 👩‍💻 obsessed with Full Stack Development! 💻
+I am a new grad 👩‍💻 obsessed with Full Stack Development! 💻

-I work hard as a student to make sure that I have the time to work on personal projects as well as to learn new skillsets outside of school.
+Now that I have graduated, I still make sure that I have the time to work on personal projects as well as to learn new skills.
 I am a strong believer in "learning by doing."

-Currently, I am working on a [time tracker](https://github.com/MeganPaffrath/time-tracker) web application!
+Currently, I am working on improving my [time tracker](https://github.com/MeganPaffrath/time-tracker) web application!
 I love this project because it covers both front end (React, JavaScript, and CSS) as well as the backend (MongoDB and Node.js)!
 It has brought many challenges, and I enjoy a good challenge! 😊

 I like to track the time that I put into doing the things I love.
 Two things that I track my time for are guitar and full stack development.
 I would say that these 2 things highly define myself.
 It is not very frequently that a day goes by where I do not work on these two skills.

 A podcast that I really love is [Full Stack Radio](https://open.spotify.com/show/0Ddvex5OtYOvhyyK6ckG3A?si=ObO2qntkSC6JapsPKRdW9Q) on Spotify!
 I highly encourage all of my Full Stack friends to check it out!

+Want to learn more?
+Check out my [website!](https://meganpaffrath.com)

 # Connect with me: